Crazy-Ginger/.dotfiles/README.md

 - [i3](https://github.com/Airblader/i3) (tiling window manager), [Uxrvt](https://wiki.archlinux.org/title/rxvt-unicode) (terminal emulator) and [Dunst](https://wiki.archlinux.org/title/Dunst) (notification server) should only be installed on machines which can use GUI's (i.e. not headless servers) and so are not included in `setup.sh`
 - I don't really use Bash (shell) so the config file is very under developed
 - i3 relies on programs located in ~/bin which are not included in this repo, replaced these lines to avoid errors
-- Urxvt, nvim rely on [pywal](https://github.com/dylanaraps/pywal) to get their colour schemes
+- Urxvt & nvim rely on [pywal](https://github.com/dylanaraps/pywal) to get their colour schemes